lucianthorr/goProject/README.md

 Regarding the API, I have mostly been using [gin](https://github.com/gin-gonic/gin) but I don't want to be prescriptive so I'm keeping it simple with the standard library here.

 There's probably a few better ways to handle secrets.
-Here
+In the past, I've deployed a lot of apps to AWS Lambda or App Runner and used environment variables to pass secrets and configuration details in.
+It works great but when I think it can get unwieldy if you want to change the deployment because you have the details scattered through the codebase.
+Unifying the config means that all the deployment-related dependencies are defined in one place.
+I can then pull the from a file if deploying locally or pull them from something like AWS Secrets Manager if deployed in the Cloud.